Hidden assumptions of integer ratio analyses in bioacoustics and music: Background: How integer ratios are typically measured

-Note that for a simpler formula, such as the direct fraction of two intervals $q_k = \frac{i_{k+1}}{i_k}$ \parencite[e.g.,][]{ravignani_musical_2016}, properties 2 and 3 do not hold.
-However, there might be other, unexplored ratio measures which might feature these same or other convenient properties (see below, Section~\ref{sec:alternative-null-hypothesis}).
+Note that for a simpler formula, such as the direct fraction of two intervals $q_k = \frac{i_{k+1}}{i_k}$ \parencite[e.g.,][]{ravignani_musical_2016}, properties 2 and 3 do not hold: Following this formula to quantify ratios, the $q$ values for integer ratios $2:1$, $3:1$, and $4:1$ lie very close together between 0.25 and 0.5, while the inverse integer ratios $1:2$, $1:3$, and $1:4$ are spread out between 2 and 4.
+Conversely, the corresponding $r_k$ values lie equally close to each other, respectively ranging $0.666\ldots$ to $0.8$ and between $0.2$ to $0.333\ldots$.
+However, there could be other, unexplored ratio measures which might feature these same or other convenient properties (see below, Sections~\ref{sec:results-summary} and \ref{sec:alternative-null-hypothesis}).

 After calculating the rhythm ratios in empirical interval sequences (Figures~\ref{fig:example-bins}A \& \ref{fig:example-bins}B), the resulting distribution of rhythm ratios can be inspected for clusters around \emph{small-integer} ratios (i.e., peaks in the density distribution; see Figure~\ref{fig:example-bins}C).
 The approach taken by recent research is to count the number of rhythm ratios falling into several bins around small-integer ratios (see Figures~\ref{fig:example-bins}C, \ref{fig:example-bins}D, \ref{fig:example-bins}E).
-In short, to statistically test the presence of an integer ratio peak in the data, all points within a region of interest around that ratio split into two groups: on-integer ratio and off-integer ratio values; the former data points fall in the vicinity of the integer ratio, while the latter away from it \parencite[for details, see][]{roeske_categorical_2020, de_gregorio_categorical_2021}.
+In short, to statistically test the presence of an integer ratio peak in the data, all points within a region of interest around that ratio are assigned to one of two groups: on-integer ratio and off-integer ratio values; the former data points fall in the vicinity of the integer ratio, while the latter away from it \parencite[for details, see][]{roeske_categorical_2020, de_gregorio_categorical_2021}.